Mission

 Vision

-NEW Digital Alliance is the primary authority on IT/Digital Technology growth in Northeast Wisconsin.
+NEW Digital Alliance is the primary authority on IT/Digital Technology growth in Northeast Wisconsin and to advance collaboration efforts that promote tech health of the region.

 Key Initiatives